bestwebsoft/bws-adsense-wordpress-plugin/readme.txt

 * Display: Insert Google ads into the widget.
 * Actions: Insert Google ads into the website automatically.

+= Recommended Plugins =

+The author of the Google AdSense also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
+You can also use the auto mode or manual mode for updating and set email notifications.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=9bfbc38d14047beca03dbc74f96cc135">Updater Pro</a> with more useful features available.
+It can make backup of all your files and database before updating.
+Also it can forbid some plugins or WordPress Core update.

 = Translation =

 * Brazilian Portuguese (pt_BR) (thanks Rafael)